 S-100 2a-4.2.3, specify ISO/IEC 646 (ASCII), while elsewhere 10646 (UTF-8) is used.
 Since it can be problematic to mix UTF-8 and ASCII, this guidance recommends to utilize only UTF-8.

-A suggested format for such tables is described in the IHO S-100 Production Specification Template, which is referenced in S-100 Part 11, Appendix 11-D and available from the IHO web site.
+A suggested format for such tables is described in the IHO S-100 Production Specification Template, which is a separate document available from the IHO web site.

+Note that the super-type cannot augment the union set with additional definitions.
+This conforms to the INSPIRE usage but it may be reconsidered if such augmentation is required at a later time.

+Adapted from INSPIRE guidelines.

 Schematron rules can be checked using off-the-shelf software like XML editors, but implementations can implement the constraints in any suitable language for production tools or applications which cannot integrate Schematron validation or XSLT in their workflows.